What is a prototype and 6 steps of its design

 3- Design a virtual prototype

-Once you have drawn your ideas in two dimensions, you can use a computer model design software such as AutoCAD.
-This software provides you with the ability to design in two dimensions as well as three dimensions.
+Once you have drawn your ideas in two dimensions, you can use computer model design software such as AutoCAD.
+This software allows you to design in two dimensions as well as three dimensions.

 With a 3D model, you can bring your drawing idea a little closer to reality.
 You can rotate your 3D model and view it from different angles.
 Of course, you should know that when designing a 3D model of your Prototype.
 You need to consider much more detail than your original design.
-Because this is the model based on which you are going to design your prototype.
+Because this is the model based on which you will design your prototype.

 4- Prepare a simple and handmade prototype.

 Your prototype can be in your home with materials that are easily available to you.
-Your original prototype does not have to be very similar to the final product.
+Your original prototype must not be very similar to the final product.

-In fact, by making this simple handmade prototype, you want to see if the idea you have is feasible.
-Today, with 3D printers, making prototypes can be done in just a few hours without much hassle.
+In fact, you want to see if your idea is feasible by making this simple handmade prototype.
+Today, with 3D printers, prototypes can be made in just a few hours without much hassle.

-If you are working on an e-project, you can leave the coding and software part of the project to third-party libraries and save your time.
+If you are working on an e-project, you can delegate the coding and software part to third-party libraries and save time.

 5- Fix problems and shortcomings

 Once you have your initial prototype ready, you need to identify any issues with your design.
-This sometimes means that you have to prepare several different prototypes of your prototype.
+This sometimes means preparing several different prototypes.

 6- Finalizing the design and construction of a final prototype

-In the last step, after several experiments and making several experimental prototypes.
-You have to reach a final design and build your final prototype.
-This prototype should be ready for field research and feedback from target users and are for potential investors.
-In addition, your final prototype should be part of the performance of the final product.
+In the last step, after several experiments and experimental prototypes were made, You have to reach a final design and build your final prototype.
+This prototype should be ready for field research and feedback from target users and is for potential investors.
+In addition, your final prototype should be part of the final product’s performance.

 Key points in prototype design

 Finally, here are some general and key points when designing a prototype.
-We hope that you will be able to put your mental idea into action as easily as possible using the material that has been for you in this article.
-We also hope to bring you one step closer to the product or software you are looking for.
+We hope you can put your mental idea into action as easily as possible using the material in this article.
+We also hope to bring you one step closer to the product or software you seek.